New Brunswick: When Encryption Hides a Police Killing

 The Terrell case proves pressure eventually forces truth out

-Deborah Terrell's family didn't accept silence.
-They fought for transparency.
-They made their daughter's death impossible to ignore.
-And eventually—through protests, through media pressure, through sheer persistence—they got answers.
+Deborah Terrell's family refused to accept silence.
+They pushed.
+They made the death impossible to ignore.
+Through protests, sustained media pressure, and sheer persistence, they got some answers.

-Encryption creates these fights.
-It transforms what should be automatic transparency into battles families must wage while grieving.
+Encryption turns what should be automatic disclosure into a battle families have to wage while they're still grieving.

 The Question Encryption Can't Answer